Managing a Kubernetes cluster

 token: REDACTED

-You will notice that the cluster API endpoint (the server
+You will notice that the cluster API endpoints (the server

-entry in your kubeconfig) is a dynamically managed DNS address.
+entries in your kubeconfig) are dynamically managed DNS addresses.

-Gardener in Cleura Cloud automatically created the DNS record upon shoot cluster creation.
+Gardener in Cleura Cloud automatically created the DNS records upon shoot cluster creation.

-The DNS record will subsequently disappear when you delete the cluster.
-The DNS record also disappears when you hibernate the shoot cluster, and reappears when you wake it from hibernation.
+The DNS records will subsequently disappear when you delete the cluster.
+They also disappear when you hibernate the shoot cluster, and reappear when you wake it from hibernation.

 Accessing your cluster with kubectl